On Human Nature -- Eric R. Pianka

 many other instincts that were adaptive during most of human history.
 Fear is primal and may

 well be at the root of all our instincts.

 Human instincts evolved long ago when we lived off the land as hunter-gatherers and took refuge

 in simple shelters like huts and caves.
 Although our instinctive behaviors were adaptive then

-(that is, they enhanced our ability to survive and reproduce), many do not work so well in modern
+(that is, they enhanced our ability to survive and reproduce), many do not work so well in present

-environments.
-In fact, some of our instincts have become extremely serious impediments now
+day overpopulation environments.
+In fact, some of our instincts have become extremely serious

 Consider, for example, revenge.
 Revenge made ample sense when we were hunter-gatherers living